Kagebounshin/skateshop/README.md

         4. As a first time visitor, I would like the site to look clean and modern.
 Good color matching, readble texts etc.
         5. As a first time visitor, I Would like to register to the page.
         6. As a first time visitor, I want to be able to contact the site owner if I have a problem or just need some information.
+        7. As a first time visitor, I would like to option of subscribing to a newsletter.

     -   ### Frequent User Goals
         1. As a Frequent User, I Like the login process to be smooth.